MingChen0919/tripal_galaxy_demo/tripal_galaxy_demo.md

 # Testing Workflows

-First, you need to download the [demo datasets](https://github.com/statonlab/tripal_galaxy_demo/tree/master/demo-data) to your local computer.
+First, download the [demo datasets](https://github.com/statonlab/tripal_galaxy_demo/tree/master/demo-data) to your local computer.

+(Maybe we need to demo how to edit the form title and labels for workflows here)

 ## wgcna-analysis